Occupational hearing loss injury in farmers15th jul 2019

 Exposure to noise is recognized increasingly by public health professionals and researchers as a public health problem with serious consequences.

 Long term exposure to harmful levels of noise can lead to serious health and safety issues such as occupational hearing loss or tinnitus.
 Occupational hearing loss injury in farmers could occur as a result of a single exposure to loud noise such as a ‘Gun Shot’ although this is a rare event.
-More typically, the condition will be caused by repeated exposure (or exposure over long shifts) to moderate to loud noise (e.g. driving a combine harvester or tractor all day).
+More typically, the condition will be caused by repeated cumulative exposure to moderate to loud noise; this can occur with relatively low noise but over a very long shift e.g. driving a combine harvester or tractor all day, or years of exposure to a single noise source for relatively short periods of time.

 The key thing to remember here is that occupational hearing loss in a farm environment is totally preventable with the help of the right monitoring and control measures to reduce the risk from excessive noise levels.
 This is where regular monitoring of both machinery and workers’ individual noise exposure comes in.